Good Vibrations: Background and authorship

-Wilson based the song's theme on a remark from his mother about dogs sensing "vibrations" from people.
+Recorded throughout early 1966 and released that May, the Beach Boys' eleventh album, Pet Sounds, had marked a shift in Wilson's creative process.
+His 1991 memoir, Wouldn't It Be Nice: My Own Story, states, "I had a lot of unfinished ideas, fragments of music I called 'feels.'
+Each feel represented a mood or an emotion I'd felt, and I planned to fit them together like a mosaic."
+He based the song's theme on a remark from his mother about dogs sensing "vibrations" from people.
 (Note: During the particularly laborious recording sessions for Pet Sounds, Mike Love had affectionately nicknamed Wilson "dog ears", a reference to a canine's ability to detect sounds far beyond the limits of human hearing.
 Wilson also closed the album with sounds of his own barking dogs, heard at the end of "Caroline, No".)

-He introduced this concept to jingle writer and Pet Sounds lyricist Tony Asher in early 1966, before the album was completed.
+Wilson introduced this concept to jingle writer and Pet Sounds lyricist Tony Asher in early 1966, before the album was completed.
 Asher recalled, "Brian played for me a bunch of chords that would become "Good Vibrations."
-He didn't have a title for it ...".
+He didn't have a title for it [...]".
 Initially, Wilson had only the basic chorus and the phrase "I get vibes, I get good vibes".
 He proposed the title "Good Vibes", but Asher felt it sounded "trendy" and "lightweight", suggesting "Good Vibrations" instead.
 Asher also crafted the chorus lyrics into "Good, good, good, good vibrations" and wrote more words for the verses.

 Due to Wilson's dissatisfaction, Asher's verse lyrics were ultimately discarded in favor of a new set of lyrics penned by bandmate Mike Love.
 (Note: Asher recalled that before completing Pet Sounds, Wilson's bandmates had believed collaborating with him was a poor choice, leading to the song's temporary unfinished state.
 Clinton Heylin alternatively offers that Wilson was deterred from working with Asher because of Asher's disinterest in using LSD.)
 After some delay, Love completed the lyrics to "Good Vibrations" on August 24, 1966 during a twenty-minute drive to the studio.
 (Note: Wilson had given Love an acetate of the track, although Love remembered, "I didn't have much time, as Brian kept making changes on the track until he gave it to me.
 I also tend to procrastinate.
 As a result I hadn't written anything until the day that we were supposed to record the vocals.")
 He contributed lines for the verses and the chorus hook, "I'm picking up good vibrations / she's giving me excitations".
 While Love considered the chorus hook his "musical contribution", he had adapted its melody from Wilson's existing bass line.